gomorpheus/morpheus-docs/installation/app/3-node-ha/app-node-installation-rhel.rst

    .. note:: For offline or nodes that cannot reach |repo_host_url|, both the standard and supplemental packages will need to be transferred and then installed on the |morpheus| nodes.

-   .. note:: |morpheus| packages can be found in the Downloads section of the `Moprheus Hub <https://morpheushub.com/download>`
+   .. note:: |morpheus| packages can be found in the Downloads section of the `Morpheus Hub <https://morpheushub.com/download>`_

    .. content-tabs::